mcrossover97/rktmse/README.md

 cd /path/to/conda/envs/moose/libmesh/include
 rm -rf Eigen
 ```
-Otherwise, the following error probably stops the compilation:
+Otherwise, the following error probably terminates the compilation:
 ```
 'all' is not a member of 'eigen'
 ```
 This is because MOOSE and Reaktoro each use different versions of the Eigen library.
-While compiling Reaktoro, the compiler might decide to look for the Eigen version used by MOOSE and thus, since this version is not compatible with Reaktoro, an error stops compilation.
+While compiling Reaktoro, the compiler might decide to look for the Eigen version used by MOOSE and thus, since this version is not compatible with Reaktoro, an error terminates the compilation.
 By removing the default Eigen library used by MOOSE and having the following line added to `rktmse.mk`:
 ```
 ADDITIONAL_INCLUDES += -I /path/to/Reaktoro/install/directory/include/Reaktoro/deps/eigen3
 ```
 MOOSE also uses the Eigen version used by Reaktoro and has no problem with this.
-Please remember to modify this directory in the Makefile accordingly.

 ## 3. Building RKTMSE Application